If you don’t know flooring, know your flooring dealer!

 Level loop pile: Loops of equal height.
 Generally offers long-lasting wear for high-traffic areas.
 Many of today’s popular Berbers are level loop.

 Multi-level loop pile (high/low): Usually have two to three different loop heights to create pattern effects.
 Provides good durability.

 Cut pile (plush): Loops are cut, leaving individual yarn tufts.
 Still one of today's most popular constructions, its durability is achieved with factors including the type of fiber, density of tufts, and the amount of twist in the yarn.

 Cut and loop pile: Combination of cut and looped yarns.
 Provides variety of surface textures, including sculptured effects.
 This carpet is typically a pattern.

 Friezes: Frieze carpet has very short fibers that curl in different directions at the surface to hide markings such as footprints and vacuum marks.
 If the yarns are twisted tightly, the tufts become more distinct and bend in many different directions.
-Rather than standing tightly to form a smother surface, each individual tuft remains its own.
-This is the secret to the clustered look of frieze carpets.
-You can choose from a variety of densities when it comes to frieze carpet.
-Highly resilient, it's truly a solid surface that needs little, easy maintenance.
-Good quality frieze styled carpet is one of the most durable styles available to you.
-With its heavy texturing, great durability, and long lasting design, you should look into frieze carpet.
+Highly resilient and durable, it's truly a carpet that needs little, easy maintenance.

 Quality: The type of fiber used and the way the carpet is constructed (loop, cut, etc.) determines the basic performance of the carpet.
 Quality can be enhanced by the way the fibers or yarns are twisted and heat set, and by the density of the tufts.